 For senior students participating in NCEA assessments, an application for Special Assessment Conditions (SAC) will occur if the student meets the criteria.
 If the application is successful, these students may be able to use a Reader and/or Writer or Computer to assist with assessments (internal and external examinations), or they may be granted rest breaks or a separate room to alleviate any anxieties/focus difficulties.
 SAC are entirely dependent on the strict conditions set by NZQA once they have assessed the evidence presented.
 The work is entirely the student’s own work if using a Writer as all responses are dictated word for word by the student, but it can enable them to produce work which better reflects their reasoning ability.

 Sometimes a student may have an undiagnosed learning condition, and this may be queried by either caregivers or teachers, or other professionals working with students.
 In this case, a referral to an outside agency may need to be done, depending on the difficulties being presented ‘ (eg Developmental Coordination Disorder, Depression, Autism Spectrum Disorder, ODD, ADHD all require referrals to professionals such as an Occupational Therapist or Psychologist.
-The SENCO will make these referrals and involve whanau in this process.
+One of our two fulltime LSC will make these referrals and involve whanau in this process.
 For difficulties which present solely as a learning disorder (eg Dyslexia, Dysgraphia, Working Memory Deficit) we may be able to carry out the necessary diagnostic screening and assessment at school, following which we will communicate the results to whanau.
-This gathered evidence can be used for a subsequent SAC application, if the testing shows it would help the student.
+This gathered evidence can be used for a subsequent Special Assessment Conditions application for NZQA assessments if the testing shows it would help the student.